Centre for Transportation and Infrastructure

 Transportation networks are the foundation that supports regional and national competitiveness.
 They are a key factor in the success of labour markets, facilitating the flow of goods and allowing businesses to operate more efficiently and effectively.
 These networks also serve an important societal function—connecting people with jobs, services, and other amenities required in everyday life.

 The Centre for Transportation and Infrastructure (CTI) is an independent forum and research centre that explores the social, environmental, and economic aspects of transport.
 It aims to be a voice for transportation policy in Canada, with a view to transforming the way we move people and goods.

 The development, operation, and sustainability of transportation networks are continually being challenged.
-The constrained fiscal environment has placed a particular set of pressures on infrastructure financing, contributing further to an already significant infrastructure gap.
+While multiple levels of government are investing in infrastructure, there continue to be debates around the definition, measurement of, and appropriate response to Canada’s “infrastructure gap”.
 Transportation networks have come under increased scrutiny for their contribution to greenhouse gases (GHGs) and climate change; the resulting rise in the number of extreme weather events is testing the resilience of this infrastructure.
 Disruptive innovations, such as autonomous vehicles, are poised to drastically change car ownership, access, and use.
 Traffic congestion continually threatens our economic prosperity and tries our patience.
 This backdrop has become the “new normal” in which planners, policy-makers, and business leaders operate.
 And as consumers and users of transportation services, the Canadian public is similarly affected.

 The Centre for Transportation and Infrastructure brings an interdisciplinary and intermodal perspective to transport issues that affect us all, whether we are members of the business community, policy-makers, or the Canadian public at large.
 Inspired by approaches and policy measures in other countries, the CTI focuses its research, analysis, and network development